 Twenty years ago, it took some effort to become an exporter.
-Today, primarily due to the World Wide Web, you can market your products and services around the globe without even trying.
+Today, primarily due to the internet, you can market your products and services around the globe without even trying.
 In fact, if your company has a website, you already are!

 But just because it may be just as easy for someone in Tunisia to order your products online as it is for a person in Topeka, it doesn’t mean you’re ready to be a successful exporter.
 Being an accidental exporter is easy; being a successful exporter—one who makes money, grows a business, and stays out of trouble—takes some work.

 Here are several important tips you can use to become a successful, professional exporter with a respectable company:

 1. Develop Your Export Strategy

 Identify products to sell.

 Most, but not all, exporters sell something tangible, but that's not always the case.
 Some companies export services or knowledge, but that doesn't make them any less of an exporter.
 (That’s right—you can be an exporter without knowing it!)

 Whatever it is, you must identify a product or service that people in other countries want to buy.
 That leads us to the next step.